realodix/awesome-flarum/README.md

 * [Flarum Flockport Container](https://www.flockport.com/apps/flarum/) - Flockport is an App store for server apps like Flarum and the goal is to make it easy for end users to use these apps, without the need to install and configure php, mysql, nginx etc.
 * [Flarum on Docker](https://github.com/mondediefr/docker-flarum) by [Mondediefr](https://github.com/mondediefr)
 * [Flarum on Docker](https://github.com/wiwatsrt/flarum-docker) by [Wiwatsrt](https://github.com/wiwatsrt)
-* [Flarum package for YunoHost](https://github.com/YunoHost-Apps/flarum_ynh) - Flarum, an open-source forum software, packaged for YunoHost, a self-hosting server operating server.
+* [Flarum Package for YunoHost](https://github.com/YunoHost-Apps/flarum_ynh) - Flarum, an open-source forum software, packaged for YunoHost, a self-hosting server operating server.
 * [Pockethold](https://discuss.flarum.org/d/5731) - Pockethold is above all, a tool for installing Flarum without shell access.
 * [Toolbelt](https://github.com/flagrow/toolbelt) - Toolbelt is a package meant for extension developers.
 It offers re-usable components and helper classes for both the back- and frontend of Flarum extensions.